ATTENTION: Applicants who are interested in the Community Energy Fellowship Program are encouraged to apply for the second cohort

 Applications will be reviewed by SCEP staff and EECBG hosting organizations.
 Host organizations will make their selection recommendations to SCEP.
 SCEP will make final selections.
 In determining which applicants to select, SCEP may consider program policy factors such as candidates and EECBG entities geographical, demographic, and projects diversity, and the benefit of Fellow’s project to local communities in the EECBG’s jurisdiction or service territory.
 Selected candidates will be notified by ORISE.

-SCEP anticipates opening a second competition in late Spring 2024 for Fellowships starting summer of 2024.
+SCEP anticipates opening a second competition in early 2024 for Fellowships starting summer of 2024.